plum-tech/CalcuPiano/specifications/Soundpack.md

 ### Hierarchy

-`SoundpackProtocol` is an abstract term on the programing side, different from the real soundpack.zip file.
+`SoundpackProtocol` is an abstract term on the programing side, different from the real soundpack archive file.

 `SoundpackProtocol` has several implementations, such as `BuiltinSoundpack`, `LocalSoundpack`, `UrlSoundpack`.